Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 - Warmup time: 600 seconds for regular season, 300 for qualifiers
 - CSTV Delay: 120 seconds

-**Tactical Pause**
+**Tactical Pause**  🔴🔴 Input frá Símoni 🔴🔴

 - 3 x 30 second tactical timeouts throughout regulation
 - 1 time outs are added when regulation ends.
 - 1 time out is added on next overtime
 - Maximum of 1 timeouts per overtime

-Tactical Pauses can be initiated either via the in-game menu or via the following game chat commands:
+Tactical Pauses can be initiated either via the in-game menu or via the following game chat commands: 🔴🔴 Input frá Símoni 🔴🔴

 - !timeout / .timeout
 - !tac / .tac

 Tactical pauses can be used at any time but will come into effect at the next freeze time, or immediately if called during a freeze time.

-**Technical Pause**
+**Technical Pause**  🔴🔴 Input frá Símoni 🔴🔴

 - 5 Minutes of technical pause

-Technical Pauses can be initiated via the following game chat commands:
+Technical Pauses can be initiated via the following game chat commands:  🔴🔴 Input frá Símoni 🔴🔴

 - !pause / .pause
 - !tech / .tech

-Technical pauses can be used at any time but will come into effect at the next freeze time, or immediately if called during a freeze time.
+Technical pauses can be used at any time but will come into effect at the next freeze time, or immediately if called during a freeze time. 🔴🔴 Input frá Símoni 🔴🔴

-### 4.2.6 Match Start Rules
+### 4.2.6 Match Start Rules 🔴🔴 Input frá Símoni 🔴🔴

 Match vetoes will begin at the scheduled time of match displayed on the page, the captain must be ready to veto at this time.
 If the captain will not be available for the match, the team must inform the admin team so the captaincy can be transferred.